xasos/IlliniGuide/README.md

 # IlliniGuide
 A course and professor guide for [UIUC](https://uiuc.edu).
 Built in Python, Flask, and PostgreSQL.

-*Note: Any questions, comments, feedback or feature requests should be directed to [xasos](http://github.com/xasos) or via an [issue](https://github.com/xasos/Coins/issues) in this repo.*
+*Note: Any questions, comments, feedback or feature requests should be directed to an [issue](https://github.com/xasos/Coins/issues) in this repo.*

 ## Development